Combating Modern Financial Fraud and Mobile Cyber-Crime

 How to Protect Customers on Mobile Devices

 As a security provider, how do we go about combating each of these threats?
-Our very own mobile in-app protection, Malwarelytics, delivers detailed information about issues present on a user’s device.
+Our very own mobile in-app protection delivers detailed information about issues present on a user’s device.
 Thanks to our robust alerting system, users will immediately learn about new malware or infected devices through the communication channels that they already use.